mplaine/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

+## Exercise 11.20

+The Blog app is available at <https://github.com/mplaine/full-stack-open-blog>, and is running online at <https://blog-5a8n.onrender.com>.